PinkRobotics/PinkRobotics/CarbonCapture.md

 Our journey kicks off at our wilderness ranch, a place where duct tape is just as important as any high-tech gadget.
 This will be our sandbox for innovation, a place where we can roll up our sleeves and get to work on solving climate change.

 ### Phase 1: Proof of Concept
 The first order of business is to reliably grow cyanobacteria in a scalable manner.
-We'll use whatever resources we have at the ranch to make this happen, proving that our concept is more than just a pipe dream.
+Starting with a lean approach and iterative experiments, we aim to demonstrate that our concept is not just a lofty idea, but a feasible pathway for large-scale carbon capture.

 ### Phase 2: One Human's Worth
 With a proof of concept in hand, we'll aim to scale our system to offset the carbon emissions of a single person over a year.
 It's a small step, but a significant one, as it shows that our solution has real-world applicability.

 ### Phase 3: City-Scale Implementation
-Once we've proven that we can offset the carbon footprint of one person, we'll set our sights on an entire city.
+Once we've proven that we can offset the carbon footprint of one person, we'll set our sights on a small city.
 We'll work diligently to scale our technology, always keeping the global community in the loop through real-time updates and interactive dialogues.

 ### Phase 4: Country-Scale Deployment
 After successfully offsetting a city's worth of emissions, we'll be ready to take on a whole country.
 This will require substantial resources and partnerships, but we're committed to making it happen.